 College of Saint Mary recognizes the rich cultural experiences and increased global awareness studying abroad offers.
 The University encourages its students to study overseas and assistance is given to interested students to help them navigate the study abroad process.
-Further information about the programs listed below is available from the Assistant Vice President for Academic Affairs, who is also the Study Abroad Coordinator.
+Further information about the programs listed below is available from the Vice President for Academic Affairs or designee for Academic Affairs, who is also the Study Abroad Coordinator.